by Nancy Simpkins

 Even if you never learned to swim, or you just don’t want to get your hair wet, you can still benefit from water exercise.
 Chest-deep water supports about two-thirds of the body’s weight, so water aerobics provides the benefits of exercise with minimal stress on the joints.

 How to Avoid Swimming Injuries

 Although swimming injuries are rare, they do occur in competitive swimmers or those who train intensely.
-The repetitive motions used in swimming strokes can cause overuse injuries such as swimmer’s shoulder or breaststroke knee.
+The repetitive motions used in swimming strokes can cause overuse injuries such as swimmer’s shoulder, also known as impingement syndrome, or breaststroke knee.

 Swimmer’s shoulder is most often associated with the overhead arm motions of the freestyle and butterfly strokes, although the backstroke can also increase the risk of this condition.
 Poor swimming technique and overtraining cause the muscles to become fatigued, which results in the swimmer using more strokes to cover the same distance.
 The tendons in the rotator cuff become inflamed, causing pain that can be constant or brought on by certain motions.

 Breaststroke knee usually refers either to an irritation of the bursa in the knee, or to a sprain of the medial collateral ligament of the knee.
 Both can be caused by improper kicking technique.